 Your on-campus work eligibility ends when you graduate.
-You are permitted to work on-campus until your degree conferral date (June 1, September 1, or February 1).
+You are permitted to work on-campus until your I-20 program end date or degree conferral (whichever happens first).

 A letter from ISS is not needed; instead an invitation letter written by you is best